Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 ## Grant Information

-The authors gratefully acknowledge financial support from the National Science Foundation (Grant No. 2016563) and McDonald-Nandi lab at UC Davis.
+The authors gratefully acknowledge financial support from the National Science Foundation (NSF grant # IIP-2016563) and McDonald-Nandi lab at UC Davis.
 This grant funded the Alpha-1 antitrypsin project, which served as a case study for demonstrating the utility of the software.

 ---